annenkov/concert-testing-examples/README.md

 If Coq wasn't installed previously, it will be installed as one of the dependencies.
 The process of building all the dependencies is quite time-consuming.

-After the process of building dependencies is finished, run `make` in the project root to check that the examples compile and see the resutls of running the tests.
+After the process of building dependencies is finished, run `make` in the project root to check that the examples compile and see the results of running the tests.

+NOTE: currently, the development cannot be built under Windows.

 ### Using `Docker`